editsip/T460s-OpenCore-IntelWifi/README.md

 SMBIOS should be fine for any laptop but I **STRONGLY** recommend to generate a new Serial Number and UUID to use Apple services.
 [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) does this.

+I also suggest [enabling HiDPI support](https://github.com/xzhih/one-key-hidpi) on 1080p and 1440p screens. **hidpi.command** already included in the repo.

 **Airdrop & Handoff are not supported yet.**